wasabipesto/nice-backend-v/README.md

 ### Fields

 Each field is a set of contiguous numbers valid in one base.
-Bases are assigned seni-randomly unless a specific base is requested with the `base` parameter.
+Bases are assigned semi-randomly unless a specific base is requested with the `base` parameter.
 Within a base, `detailed` fields start from the bottom of the valid base range and increase while `niceonly` fields start at the top and decrease until they reach the bottom of the valid range or meet the top of the `detailed` fields.
 This difference is to avoid duplicating work between the two queues.

 ### Claiming